 Mobile: Currently, this tool is not mobile friendly.
 Although, you can view your results in mobile.
 So, you will need to run your queries on a computer but can shared results can be viewed by and commented on team members on mobile devices.

 Automation: There are not currently automation features with this tool.
 We hope that this changes soon, but in the meantime, one of our Sheetgo engineers has created a free Google Apps Script that you can use to automate your process.

 High-volumes: As mentioned before, although this connector supports HUGE data queries at a remarkably fast speed, if you want more than 10,000 rows in a single spreadsheet, you will have to use another method: how to get more than 10,000 rows.

 Get Started Using The BigQuery Data Connector

-3. Using the parameter is not a required step, but comes in handy if you need to add spreadsheet value to the query.
-Click on “Add” to add Parameters.
+Using the parameter is not a required step, but comes in handy if you need to add spreadsheet value to the query.
+Click on Add to add Parameters.

 – The icon in the tab indicates that this is not your regular Google Sheets tab.
 This tab is different as its sole purpose is to show the BigQuery results -which you cannot edit!

 – The special menu at the bottom, inside the three dots, allows you to control and edit your BiqQuery connection.